tehaksbrid/shop-databaser/README.md

 No. During development, I did not have Apple hardware to test and build on.
 I do have a new Mac on the way, so I'll be doing a dmg release in mid-January.

 <h5>Q. Is this an "open source" project?</h5>
-<b>No.</b> The source code is <em>public</em>, as I would never ask store owners to put such powerful Shopify access tokens into an application whose security they could not personally validate.
-While I hope this project can help you enhance the profits of your store, I retain the rights to sell or monetize the code itself.
+<b>No.</b> This project is <em>public-source freeware</em>.
+The source code is public and the releases are code-signed so that users can ease potential security concerns.
+I, personally, would not enter powerful Shopify tokens into an application whose source I could not inspect.
+While I hope this project can help you enhance the profits of your store, I retain the rights to sell or monetize the project/code itself.

 <h5>Q. Why does this use private tokens?</h5>
 Private tokens give their bearer access to the entire history of your store.
 App tokens can only access the past 60 days worth of data.
 I chose private tokens to make SD more powerful.